Rural Engagement Program

 3. Demonstrating satisfactory sustainable land management

-For more information please read the Primary Producer Rate Rebate Guidelines(PDF, 10MB)
+For more information, please read the Primary Producer Rate Rebate Guidelines(PDF, 7MB) 2025-27.

 Who can I call if I need assistance or have an enquiry?

-If you have questions about the Rural Engagement Program or need application assistance, please contact Council’s Land and Biodiversity Team.
+If you have questions about the Rural Engagement Program or need application assistance, please contact Council’s Sustainability Engagement Team.

 General enquiries: